+VLFBERHT+ | Automotive

 The only automotive AI governance system that moves the speed limit.

 Most governance systems observe and log.
-Ulfberht's Physical Embodiment Safety system (Patent PES) directly translates AI behavioral quality into physical operating parameters.
-When reasoning quality degrades, the safety envelope contracts automatically -- no operator decision required.
+Ulfberht directly translates AI behavioral quality into physical operating parameters.
+When reasoning quality degrades, the safety envelope contracts automatically—no operator decision required.

 65mph operational limit

 AI behavioral quality within expected bounds.
 Fabrication rate low.
 Constraint compliance high.
-Sycophancy score within operating threshold.
+Behavioral scores within operating threshold.
 Full operational envelope active.
 All ASIL-D decisions route through standard verification chain.

 45mph tightened limit

 Governance quality degradation detected.
 Fabrication rate rising or constraint compliance falling.
-Physical Blast Radius computation triggers automatic speed reduction.
+Harm zone computation triggers automatic speed reduction.
 ASIL-D verification requirements increase.
-High-irreversibility maneuvers require elevated GQS confirmation before proceeding.
+High-irreversibility maneuvers require elevated quality confirmation before proceeding.

 Pullover safe stop initiated

 Governance quality below minimum operational threshold.
-Kinetic Circuit Breaker engages.
+Safety circuit breaker engages.
 Vehicle initiates controlled safe pullover sequence.
 No further autonomous decisions authorized.
 All actions switch to deterministic fallback behavior until governance quality is restored and verified by a full system check.

 Fallback: deterministic rule set only